DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 In his monologue, the “why” is reasoning (logos) and power.

 If you don’t understand – “why,” a.k.a. the cause – you become a slave to your emotions (pathos) and those who understand the “why” because they can control you by manipulating those emotions.

 14. Kill Bill Vol. 2: Kill Bill on Superheroes

-In this monologue from Kill Bill Vol. 2 (2004), we see Bill (David Carradine) making a speech about how Superman is different from other superheroes.
+In this memorable performance from Kill Bill Vol. 2 (2004), we see Bill (David Carradine) speaking about how Superman is different from other superheroes.